hotrungnhan/IOT-App/readme.md

 ```
 ## Goal /Feature

-* Fast-Enough multiplexer routing (implement via Radix)
+* Fast and efficient multiplexer routing utilizing a Radix implementation
-* Topic Path params
+* Support for topic path parameters
-* Controller Constructor DI (like ASPdotnet)
+* Dependency Injection in controller constructors, akin to ASP.NET
-* Queue event
+* Event queuing
-* Protobuff/ Json Serilize (have two option, depend use case).
+* Protobuf and JSON serialization options (depending on use case)
-* Allow multiple MQTT client at the same time (optional feature)
+* Ability to handle multiple MQTT clients concurrently (optional feature)
-* full Unit Test
+* Comprehensive unit testing

 ## PS
-> This is very begining state of this project, only routing work now.
+> Please note that the project is currently in its initial stages, with only the routing functionality implemented so far.